Transferring to Wharton

 Curricular Requirements

 As a student in the Wharton School, you will likely take four or five courses per semester.
-The Wharton four-year undergraduate program consists of 37 course units, and upon completion students earn a Bachelor of Science in Economics.
+The Wharton four-year undergraduate program consists of 37 course units, and upon completion all students earn a Bachelor of Science in Economics.

 Please review the Course Requirements for students transferring to Wharton.